LACMIP/emu/docs/_documentation/catalogue.md

 This tab allows you to associate catalog records, for example, when a bivalve and gastropod are preserved on the same rock and cataloged separately.
 The workflow used to do this can be found [here]({{ site.baseurl }}/documentation/cataloging/#relationships-tab).

-Associating records using the *Relationships* tab is especially important for specimens filed in LACMIP's taxonomic collection; if this information is not recorded, these specimens may be nearly impossible to relocate.
+Associating records using the *Relationships* tab is especially important for specimens filed in LACMIP's taxonomic and type collections; if this information is not recorded, these specimens may be nearly impossible to relocate.

 ## Location tab